FREQUENTLY ASKED QUESTIONS

 Is there a way to pick fruits or vegetables without doing a tour?

-- Visitors are not permitted to enter the field without being a part of one of our tours.
-However, we do have a U-Pick fruits and vegetable garden behind our Produce Market Stand, which is only open on the weekends to the public.
+Visitors are not permitted to enter the field without being a part of one of our tours.
+However, we do have a U-Pick fruit and vegetable garden behind our Produce Market Stand, which is open to the public.
 Please call ahead to make sure the garden is open.
 Harvesting availability will vary based on crop availability, the weather, and other pickers.
 During our Pumpkin Patch we have a special U-Pick Vegetable Patch that is open to the public for picking at $2.99 per pound.

 How often do you water?
 What are you doing to conserve water?